-Abbie Hine MSc, Founder & Managing Director of WiseOceans
+Abbie Hine MSc, Founder & Managing Director of WiseOceans (based in UK)

-Abbie has also worked as a resident marine biologist and environmental advisor for luxury resorts in Maldives for three years.
+Abbie also worked as a resident marine biologist and environmental advisor for luxury resorts in Maldives for three years.
 During this time, working knowledge of an educational programme for resort guests was obtained.
 Simultaneously, Abbie worked on a coral propagation project.
 This project visibly showed that not only did the reef’s health increase, but it also acted as an extensive source of education for the guests and local schools, and as a tool to spread awareness.
 Since then Abbie has worked in the Kingdom of Saudi Arabia on a reef restoration and education project for Save our Seas Foundation (SOSF).
-The education element of this project expanded and moved to Seychelles where Abbie currently coordinates a large marine awareness project in association with SOSF.
+The education element of this project expanded and moved to Seychelles where Abbie coordinated a large marine awareness project in association with SOSF.
 In 2011 Abbie founded WiseOceans, a concept she’d been mulling around for many years.

 “Education is a brilliant way to increase our enjoyment of the oceans and life within them.
 But more importantly, education is key for helping to preserve the marine environment.
 Education can stir up a sense of wonder for the oceans’ beauty and a compassion for their vulnerability.
 Ultimately aiming to encourage a sense of ownership for the essential resource that is our oceans.
 Growing up by the coast, nature and the sea played a big role in driving me towards a career in marine science.
 Learning to dive clinched the deal and has resulted in me spending many years submerged and passionately embracing everything marine conservation related.
-Every dive, every snorkel, every walk along the coast you learn something new, inspired by how incredible the natural world is and there is nothing quite like sharing that with other people and helping them learn to conserve the wonders around them.
+Every dive, every snorkel, every walk along the coast you learn something new, inspired by how incredible the natural world is and there is nothing quite like sharing that with other people and helping them learn to conserve the wonders around them.”

 “Although I have always loved the sea, I was a late starter into the marine world, and didn’t do my first snorkel until I was 21.
 And I was surprisingly nervous!
 But I can still remember it now, and it truly changed my life.
 There is a whole world beneath the ocean surface that is just mesmerising.
 I want to be a part of the team of people working to keep it that way.”